The Impact of Qubit Connectivity on Quantum Advantage in Noisy IQP Circuits: Methods

 where $p_{\mathrm{eff}}(H)$ is an effective per-circuit-depth noise parameter for the compiled circuit $\widetilde{C}_H$.
 For $D_\ast\!\bigl(p_{\mathrm{eff}}(H),k\bigr)$ see Eq.~\eqref{eq:critical_depth}.
 Positive margin $m(H)>0$ indicates the implementation remains on the ``non-certified'' side of the known simulatability condition, whereas negative margin $m(H)<0$ indicates the implementation is predicted to lie in the simulatable regime.

 Finally, we define the connectivity-induced simulatability shift relative to the ideal fully connected reference schedule as

-i.e., the architecture-dependent map from an abstract instance to its effective operating point in the $(p,D)$ phase diagram.
+where $p_{\mathrm{ideal}}$ denotes the idealized reference noise level, taken as zero in the noise-free baseline.
+Thus, $S(H)$ is the architecture-dependent map from an abstract instance to its effective operating point in the $(p,D)$ phase diagram.
 In our setting, the primary effect is an upward shift in depth by $\Delta D(H)$ (and typically a rightward shift in effective noise as well), with $H_{\mathrm{FC}}$ producing the smallest shift among the considered architectures.
 We next quantify $D_H$ analytically for a representative sparse 2D grid geometry, which will later be used to evaluate the global margin $m(H)$ and the implied noise-budget ratios.